Life After Death – A Paranormal Tale

-Every family has a ghost story.
-If you don’t, you just haven’t found yours yet.
+Are you fascinated by life after death, tales of the afterlife, the paranormal and supernatural?
+Do you have a family ghost story?
+Every family has one, even if you don’t know it.
+You just haven’t found yours yet.
 You need to ask your family story-keeper.
 Everyone has one of those too – someone who gathers, stores and retells your family’s history.
 It’s usually, but not always, a woman – an aunt, a mother or grandmother, a great aunt or a cousin.
 If you don’t know who your story keeper is, it could be you.

 In our family it was my mum.
 She was born in 1922, when children, especially girls were expected to sit by their mother’s sides in silence and only speak when spoken to.
 So, in the kitchens and front rooms of Glasgow’s tenement buildings, a small thin dark- haired girl sat listening to conversations the adults somehow thought she couldn’t hear.
 She was like a recording machine and you could tell when she was switched on, because her eyes were wide like saucers.